Justin Jefferson Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- The 312.3 passing yards the Ravens yield per game makes them the NFL's worst pass defense this season.
+- The 312.3 yards per game the Ravens are allowing through the air makes them the NFL's worst pass defense.

-- At 1.7 passing TDs conceded per game, the Ravens defense is ranked 13th in the league.
+- The Ravens' defense is 13th in the NFL, conceding 1.7 passing touchdowns per game.

 Recent Performances